-As of June 30, 2023, undiscounted pledges receivable includes approximately \$1,010 due from members of the Association's Board of Trustees and of the Foundation's Board of Directors.
-Of the contributions received, \$1,435 were from members of these Boards.
+As of June 30, 2024, undiscounted pledges receivable includes approximately \$3,001 due from members of the Association's Board of Trustees and of the Foundation's Board of Directors.
+Of the contributions received, \$1,052 were from members of these Boards.

-A fixed income mutual fund managed by a member of the Association's Board of Trustees and the Foundation's Board of Directors' investment management company was valued at \$5,340 as of June 30, 2023.
-A member of the Association's Board of Trustees is the Chairman and Founding Chief Executive Officer of the bank with which the Association has its operating accounts, credit facilities and loans payable, First Republic Bank, of the Foundation's investment custodian, First Republic Trust Company and of the Association's investment broker, First Republic Securities.
+A fixed income mutual fund managed by a member of the Association's Board of Trustees and the Foundation's Board of Directors' investment management company was valued at \$7,453 as of June 30, 2024.

 A member of the Foundation's Board of Directors sits on a committee of the investment manager, which oversees the fixed income investment strategy, monitoring implementation of that strategy, and overseeing the research process for two of the Ballet's mutual fund holdings.
 This member is also a partner and shareholder of an investment firm that manages one of the Ballet's global equity holdings.
-The collective value of the Ballet's investments in the mutual funds and global stock fund was \$9,435 at June 30, 2023.
+The collective value of the Ballet's investments in the mutual funds and global stock fund was \$9,659 at June 30, 2024.